yo-soy-dev/FUTURE_FS_03/README.md

 ## 📋 Project Overview

-**Urban Brew Cafe** is a modern café management system developed as part of the **Future Interns – Full Stack Web Development (Task 3)** internship program.
+**Urban Brew Cafe** is a modern café management system I developed to showcase my full-stack JavaScript capabilities.
 The platform implements a unique **booking-first approach** where customers must reserve a table before placing any coffee order.
 Upon successful booking, an automatic WhatsApp confirmation is sent to the café owner, ensuring real-time communication and streamlined operations.

 The system features a complete **Admin Panel** for comprehensive management of menu items, content, contact details, and customer analytics.
 All data is efficiently handled using **LocalStorage**, making it a lightweight, serverless solution.